 Our rule is simple: Try any activity that we have the resources to make possible.
 Go once, go even twice but if you commit, I told my kids, there will be no quitting.
-At the risk of overgeneralizing, I think our children have so many choices of ways to enrich their lives that quitting has become an easy response to frustration or boredom.
+At the risk of overgeneralizing, I think our children have so many choices of ways to enrich their lives that sometimes kids quit an activity as an easy response to frustration or boredom.

 In reality, this meant that my kids had to stick with a team until the season finished or an art class until the sessions ended.
 There was no walking out on computer camp because it was dumb or quitting drums because we recognized a dearth of musical talent.
 Every activity was to be seen through to completion.